Bucky2001/Rect-Backroad/README.md

 Backroad Project

-This project build durring the learning of React.
+This project was built during the learning of React.

-this project is a beutifull website for travel purpose
+This project is a beautiful website for travel purposes